allmaps/allmaps/packages/transform/README.md

 // ]
 ```

+## Creating a transformer

+A transformer is build from a set of **GCPs**, a **transformation type** and some optional **options**.

+### GCPs

+GCPs follow the GCP type (see below).
+Each transformation type has a minimum number of GCPs.

+Only **linearly independent control points** should be considered when checking if the criterion for the minimum number of control points is met.
+For example, three control points that are collinear (one the same line) only count as two linearly independent points.
+The current implementation doesn't check such linear (in)dependance, but building a transformer with insufficient linearly independent control points will result in a badly conditioned matrix (no error but diverging results) or non-invertible matrix (**error when inverting matrix**).

 ### Transformation types

-A transformer is build from a set of GCPs and a transformation type.
 The following transformation types are supported.

 |                                                                                                                 | Type                                       | Description                                                              | Properties                                                                                                                           | Minimum number of GCPs |
 | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------ | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | ---------------------- |